AtulKedia93/Multicomponent_relativistic_thermlization/README.md

 Some of the 3D and 2D files typically need a module called "randpdf.m" (Adam Nieslony (2021).
 Random numbers from a user defined distribution (https://www.mathworks.com/matlabcentral/fileexchange/26003-random-numbers-from-a-user-defined-distribution), MATLAB Central File Exchange.)

-Total size of the repository is approx. : 110 MB with the main files listed above taking < 50 kB.
+Total size of the repository is 110 MB with the main files listed above taking < 50 kB.

 Atul - 10/March/2021